 Additionally, a user may edit a site's parameters from this screen.

-Parameters that may be edited on this screen in a time series or constant manner are accessed by the pull down menu labeled “Site Time Series” at the center top of this screen.
+Parameters that may be edited on this screen in a time series or constant manner are accessed by the pull-down menu labeled “Site Time Series” at the center top of this screen.

 "Water Velocity."
 See velocity.